johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/SOLO.8 Power-On Stalls and Spin Awareness.md

 	4. An altitude loss of approximately 500 feet per each 3-second autorotation ("turn") can be expected in most small aircraft
 2. What does it look like from the outside?
 	1. <iframe id="ytplayer" type="text/html" width="640" height="360" src="https://youtube.com/embed/oDiIO8SnRFM"  frameborder="0"></iframe>
-4. What does it look like from the inside?
+3. What does it look like from the inside?
 	1. <iframe id="ytplayer" type="text/html" width="640" height="360" src="https://youtube.com/embed/4dSrjVR0MvE"  frameborder="0"></iframe>
-6. What aircraft are approved for spins?
+4. What aircraft are approved for spins?
 	1. Check [[POH]].
 Some airplanes are approved for spins in utility category (e.g. C152, C172, Citabria) but many are not.
 	2. Normal category planes are tested to recover from 1-turn spin only.
 Any spin further than 1 turn may not be recoverable!
 	3. Note: Parachutes are NOT required for spin training.
 See [[Fitzpatrick - Spartan College 2018|Fitzpatrick - Spartan College interpretation from FAA Chief Counsel in Feb 2018]]
-7. Situations where unintentional spins may occur
+5. Situations where unintentional spins may occur
 	1. The classic: Skidding base-to-final turn^[King Air crashed in Brazil due to skidding the base-to-final turn: https://youtu.be/YZIzEtHzbNU]
 	2. Trying to stretch a power-off glide
 	3. Climb-out stall that develops into spin (lots of P-factor during takeoff/go-around climb)
 	4. Iced up airframe
-8. Spin Recovery Procedure
+6. Spin Recovery Procedure
 	1. Follow the [[POH]]!
 	2. [[PARE]] - Power Off - Ailerons neutral - Rudder opposite rotation - Elevator stick/yoke forward briskly.
 Then, neutralize rudder and recover from dive.
-9. Practicing Spins and Recoveries
+7. Practicing Spins and Recoveries (optional)
 	1. Before departure
 		1. Confirm aircraft W&B in utility/acrobatic category approved for spins
 		2. Secure interior - no loose objects